Mason Hale: Education and outreach

 Hale also wrote or co-authored books that helped to introduce lichens to the general public and keep scientists abreast of current theory.
 These books contained keys to genera and species such as How to know the Lichens and Lichens of California.
 An important symposia on current topics was The Lichens.
 Introductory texts to lichen study include Biology of Lichens.
 Hale and Culberson also compiled the first checklist to North American lichens and lichenicolous fungi in 1956.
 Lastly, Hale and his son printed the newsletters for the International Association for Lichenology on old printing presses and made the typesetting by hand.

 Statistics and awards

-According to Google Scholar, Mason Hale wrote approximately 200 peer reviewed journal articles and has been cited over 4,800 times.
+According to Google Scholar, Mason Hale wrote approximately 200 peer-reviewed journal articles and has been cited over 4,800 times.
 Notable scientists who studied under Hale were: Paula DePriest, Theodore L. Esslinger, and Syo Kurokawa.
 Many additional scientists were mentored by Hale including, Bruce McCune and Roger Rosentreter.
-Hale served as president of the International Association of Lichenologists (IAL) from 1981–1987.
+Hale served as president of the International Association of Lichenologists (IAL) from 1981 to 1987.

 In his memory, the IAL created the Mason Hale Award for best doctoral study.
 The Bryologist, a peer-reviewed journal, dedicated the entire Autumn 1993 issue as a memoriam.